Capturing Mother’s Day

 With shots that are personal and family focused, whether it’s Mother’s day, or not, the best way to get that ‘connection’ (we keep talking about) is to keep things NATURAL and CANDID!

-The second shot is off the cuff and candid.
+Secondly, the next shot is off the cuff and candid.
 Looking at the shot you can see the connection between mother and child and the photographer has captured a beautiful moment, timed brilliantly.
 The shot might not be technically perfect, but it’s a spontaneous and intimate shot that shares a beautiful story.

-Timing and a good eye are crucial if you want to capture those special moments!
+Therefore, timing and a good eye are crucial if you want to capture those special moments!

 So, what story do you want your image to convey?